dragfire/nn-hate-speech-offensive/README.md

-# Detect offensive and hateful speech in social media(Twitter).
+# Detect offensive and hateful speech on social media
 Neural net to detect hate-speech and offensive language

 ## Approach 1: